 Robert, whose five-time HOYS heavyweight winner qualified at Royal Windsor, and is contesting maxis for the first time after measuring out this year, is confident, too.

 “Starry Night’s record speaks for itself.
 He’s very typey — a proper cob,” he says.

 “But the two are completely different — Hallmark’s a lightweight and mine’s a heavyweight, so it will be interesting to see which way it goes.”

 Of course there will be other classy maxi cobs vying for the title, and father/daughter judging duo David Tatlow (conformation) and Loraine Homer (ride) could spring a surprise by calling forward someone else.
 Either way, an exciting finale is guaranteed.

-If you can't make it to this year's BHS Royal International Horse Show, find out how to keep up to
+If you can't make it to this year's Longines Royal International Horse Show, find out how to keep up to

 2. Showing: Sundance Boy